Ionos: History

+In September 2026, IONOS announced a transformaitonal restructure, and job losses.

 Research and initiatives

 Ionos has actively engaged in research to understand the varying levels of digitalization among small and medium-sized businesses (SMBs).
 This initiative involves surveying U.S. and European companies for insights into their digitization and cybersecurity efforts.
 The survey is conducted in cooperation with YouGov, an international research data and analytics group.

 The company is currently researching the adoption of artificial intelligence (AI) by businesses.
 A survey conducted in 2024 within the U.S. market found that 55% of American SMBs are using or would consider using AI, a 5% increase compared to last year and a higher adoption compared to European SMBs.

 Products and services

 In addition to shared hosting solutions, the company also offers dedicated, virtual and cloud servers as well as various email solutions.
 Ionos also acts as a domain registrar, with the actual allocation managed by its sister company InterNetX and its US subsidiary PSI-USA Inc.

 In line with the company’s AI initiative, Ionos has also begun integrating AI support into its tools, such as the AI website builder.